-For groups of 6-16 throwers.
+For groups with a minimum 6 throwers, maximum 16 throwers.
 With this option, your group will be reserving a private PIT with two lanes.
-Great for team building, corporate events, parties and more!
-From $210 per PIT.
+Great for team building, corporate events, parties and more! $35/person

 Private Lessons to Improve Your Competitive Edge!